-The low levels of service coverage also reflect South Sudan's fragility which after 20 years of war had minimal infrastructure.
-Additional improvements are crucial given that armed conflict and environmental conditions in RSS favour outbreaks of measles, malaria and other infectious diseases.
-The recently launched Boma Health Initiative (BHI), a community-oriented health system initiative that seeks to improve access to health promotion and disease prevention services at community level, is a step in this direction.
+The low levels of service coverage also reflect South Sudan's fragility which after 20 years of war had minimal infrastructure.50 Additional improvements are crucial given that armed conflict and environmental conditions in RSS favour outbreaks of measles, malaria and other infectious diseases.
+67 The recently launched Boma Health Initiative (BHI), 43 a community-oriented health system initiative that seeks to improve access to health promotion and disease prevention services at community level, is a step in this direction.
 At 68 BHI organises health workers from the local community into health teams to provide primary healthcare services and is expected to further increase the access of people to the health system.
 However, the success of the BHI depends on improved security of health workers and their communities, and stronger support systems for the decentralised health service delivery.
 It is also crucial that the MOH coordinates with international donors to ensure uninterrupted funding for medicines and health supplies, and to improve the management of drugs and supply chain logistics.
-Tree
+Triangle in the supplies is a supply chain logistics.